 Addison’s disease is not curable.
 Your dog will need to take these replacement hormones for the rest of their life, and the dosage may need to be adjusted as time goes by, especially during times of stress.
 It is very important that owners do not try to adjust the medication or change brands without consulting with their veterinarian, as this could lead to another hormonal imbalance.

 It takes time to find the right dosage for your dog’s Addison’s disease.
 Be prepared to visit the veterinarian frequently for the first month after diagnosis so that your veterinarian can measure your dog’s hormones and electrolyte levels.
 This helps your veterinarian find the right dosage for your dog.
 After that, expect to bring your dog in once a month for a shot of replacement hormones, and make sure you follow any additional medication protocols that your veterinarian may prescribe.

 Addison disease is not usually preventable.
 The exception to this is a medication-induced Addisonian crisis.
 If your dog is on the Cushing’s disease medications mitotane or trilostane, make sure that you are aware of the symptoms of Addison’s disease in dogs, as an accidental overdose could lead to a crisis.
 Keep these medications out of reach of your dog at all times, and make sure you monitor your dog’s medications carefully.

 Sometimes a rapid withdrawal of a drug like prednisone can cause Addison’s.
 Following your veterinarian’s instructions about your dog’s medication is the best way to prevent serious complications like Addison’s disease.

 For more information about Addison’s disease in dogs, talk to your veterinarian.
-This article is not intended as a replacement for veterinary advice.
 If you suspect that your dog might have Addison’s or be experiencing an Addisonian crisis, call your veterinarian immediately.